pivotal-cf/pui-react-tools/README.md

 Any presets or plugins in your `.babelrc` need to be in your `package.json`.
 For example, see the [react-starter](https://github.com/pivotal-cf/react-starter)
 `.babelrc` and `package.json` files.

+If your JavaScript files require a `.css` or `.scss` file, the default Webpack configuration will handle those for you.
+All `.css` files will be concatenated into a file called `components.css`.
+All `.scss` files will be compiled, changing the extension to `.css` but keeping the base name.
+Assets required by css rules will also be included.

 #### sass

 Compiles `app/stylesheets/application.scss` with sass.

 * In development mode, generates a sourcemap
 * In production mode, minifies the css and adds vendor prefixes using [autoprefixer](https://github.com/postcss/autoprefixer)

+If you require your `application.scss` file in your JavaScript, you do not need to compile sass separately.

 #### images